Minestom/minestom.net/docs/world/generation.md

         return;
     }

-    // Lets fork this section to add our tall snowman.
+    // Let's fork this section to add our tall snowman.
     // We add two extra sections worth of space to this fork to fit the snowman.
     GenerationUnit fork = unit.fork(start, start.add(16, 32, 16));